FarronF/limerick-council-meetings/meetings/2017/10/10-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Meeting of Municipal District of Adare-Rathkeale - 12th September 2017.md

 • In relation to any one way traffic system on Main Street, consideration should be

-given to any fire or emergency response and also the effect on businesses.--- 3
+given to any fire or emergency response and also the effect on businesses.
+---
+3

 The A/Senior Executive Engineer, Service Operations West Division acknowledged the